thatmichaelpark/undulating-jigsaw-puzzle/README.md

 ## How does your project solve this problem?

 This project solves the problem by displaying puzzles that have pieces with undulating edges.
+The user can drag and rotate pieces with the mouse.
+When matching pieces are placed next to each other, they snap together.
+When all pieces are snapped together, the puzzle is solved.

+The app keeps track of how long it takes to solve a puzzle.
+If the user has signed up and logged in, their time is saved; the best three times of all uses are listed on the puzzle's leader board.

 ## What web APIs did it use?